Quiver Schur algebras for linear quivers: Parabolic category and the Fock space

-There is no loss of generality in making this assumption because we can permute the numbers in the multicharge, and shift all of the generators $L_1,\dots,L_n$ of $\H$ in \autoref{D:HeckeAlgebras} by the same scalar, without changing the isomorphism type of~$\H$ or the graded isomorphism type of~$\R$.
+There is no loss of generality in making this assumption because we can permute the numbers in the multicharge without changing the isomorphism type of~$\H$ or the graded isomorphism type of~$\R$.